 Pursuant to the terms of the Tetlin Lease, the Joint Venture Company was required to spend \$350,000 per year until July 15, 2018 in exploration costs.
 The Company's exploration expenditures through the 2011 exploration program have satisfied this requirement because exploration funds spent in any year in excess of \$350,000 are credited toward future years' exploration cost requirements.
 Additionally, should the Joint Venture Company derive revenues from the properties covered under the Tetlin Lease, the Joint Venture Company is required to pay the Tetlin Tribal Council a production royalty ranging from 2.0% to 5.0%, depending on the type of metal produced and the year of production.
-As of June 30, 2019, the Company had paid the Tetlin Tribal Council \$225,000 in exchange for reducing the production royalty payable to them by 0.75%.
+As of June 30, 2020, the Company had paid the Tetlin Tribal Council \$225,000 in exchange for reducing the production royalty payable to them by 0.75%.
 These payments lowered the production royalty to a range of 1.25% to 4.25%.
-On or before July 15, 2020, the Tetlin Tribal Council has the option to increase their production royalty by (i) 0.25% by payment to the Joint Venture Company of \$150,000, (ii) 0.50% by payment to the Joint Venture Company of \$450,000.
+On or before July 15, 2020, the Tetlin Tribal Council had the option to increase their production royalty by (i) 0.25% by payment to the Joint Venture Company of \$150,000, (ii) 0.50% by payment to the Joint Venture Company of \$450,000.
+The Management Committee of the Joint Venture Company extended the Tetlin Tribal Council's option until November 15, 2020.
 Until such time as production royalties begin, the Joint Venture Company must pay the Tetlin Tribal Council an advance minimum royalty of \$50,000 per year.
 On July 15, 2012, the advance minimum royalty increased to \$75,000 per year, and subsequent years are escalated by an inflation adjustment.

-Gold Exploration.
+Mineral Exploration.
 The Joint Venture Company's Triple Z, Tok/Tetlin, Eagle, Bush, West Fork, and Noah claims are all located on state of Alaska lands.
 The annual claim rentals on these projects vary based on the age of the claims, and are due and payable in full by November 30 of each year.
-Annual claims rentals for the 2018-2019 assessment year totaled \$227,460.
+Annual claims rentals for the 2019-2020 assessment year totaled \$323,248.
 The Joint Venture Company has met the annual labor requirements for the state of Alaska acreage for the next four years, which is the maximum time allowable by Alaska law.